infininight/gnuplot-tmbundle/README.md

 * Output viewing -- pressing '⇧⌘O' displays the output depending on the terminal in preview or skim.
 Following terminals are supported:
 	* aquaterm
-	* epslatex and lua tikz
+	* epslatex, lua tikz, cairolatex
 	Every output gets complied by latex and display in a single pdf document in skim.
-	* pdf and png
+	* pdf, png, pdfcario, pngcairo
 	All outputs will be displayed in preview
 * Script execution and Output viewing -- pressing ''⌘R' pipes the script through gnuplot and display the output depending on the terminal in preview or skim.

-### More information to the epslatex and lua tikz handling
+### More information to the epslatex, cairolatex and lua tikz handling

 In default the epslatex and lua tikz outputs are compiled by latex only with the necessary packages for the terminals.
-For epslatex it is:
+For epslatex and cairolatex it is:

 * graphicx
 * xcolor